Sampada0808/CODSOFT/README.md

 - Improve error handling to provide more informative error messages to users.
 - Enhance the GUI design for better aesthetics and user experience.

+# Task 3: Rock Paper Scissors Game

+## Overview

+This project implements a simple Rock Paper Scissors game using Python and Tkinter for the graphical user interface (GUI).

+### Requirements
+- Python
+- Tkinter (for GUI)

+### Features

+- Graphical user interface built with Tkinter.
+- Players can choose between Rock, Paper, or Scissors.
+- The computer opponent selects its move randomly.
+- Scoreboard to keep track of the user and computer scores.
+- Game ends after a fixed number of rounds (default: 5).

+## Project Structure

+- **`score_board.py`**: Defines the `ScoreBoard` class to manage and display the game scores.
+- **`display_images.py`**: Implements the `DisplayImage` class to display the user and computer choices in the GUI.
+- **`Images/`**: Directory containing image assets used in the game.

+## Future Improvements

+- Implement more sophisticated AI for the computer opponent.
+- Enhance GUI design for better user experience.
+- Allow customization of the number of rounds.